Skip to main content

 Tools: Mixpanel, Amplitude, Pendo

-7. Compliance, Security & Ethical SaaS
+7. Compliance, Security and Ethical SaaS

 Why It Matters: The consciousness about privacy is at an all-time high now.
 If you’re not protecting their data, they won’t stick around.
 And ignoring privacy laws can get you into real trouble.